Where to find historical trade directories online

 What are historical trade directories used for in family history?

-Historical trade directories are useful for finding out where your ancestors lived and worked, especially for the years between censuses or if you can’t find them in census records.
-If your ancestor owned even a small business or shop, there’s a good chance that they’re listed in the historical trade directories for their town.
+Historical trade directories are useful for finding out where your ancestors lived and worked, especially for the years between censuses or if you can't find them in census records.
+If your ancestor owned even a small business or shop, there's a good chance that they're listed in the historical trade directories for their town.
 Fortunately, there are plenty of collections of trade directories now available on family history websites.
 Earlier directories also listed notable people and professionals.
 As time went on, more and more ordinary people were listed and many directories are now online making them a great resource for family historians.

 When were trade directories invented?